po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/04-Day/04-Day-LessonPlan.md

 * In this lesson, students will complete activities `09-Ins_useReducer` through `20-Stu_useReducer-Review`.

 * Unit 22 Homework is **optional**.
 It is not required for submission, nor will it count towards one of the two assignments that students can skip.
-If students choose to submit this Homework, they will receive extra credit points on their final grade.
-However, if they choose not to submit it, their final grade will not be affected in any way.
-This Homework is an opportunity for students to further practice their skills and get feedback on it, with the added incentive of receiving extra credit for the work.
+If students choose to skip this Homework, their final grade will not be affected in any way.
+This Homework is an opportunity for students to further practice their skills and get feedback on it.
 Please let students know about this extra credit opportunity!

 * **Important**: React Router recently [upgraded to version 6](https://reactrouter.com/docs/en/v6/upgrading/v5#upgrade-to-react-router-v6) which includes breaking changes with `<Switch>`, `<Redirect> ` and other elements.
 The content of this week's activities uses React Router version 5.
 To make sure that students can follow along with activities -- as currently written -- please instruct students to use this npm command to install React Router version 5: `npm install react-router-dom@5`.